FredrikWilhelmsen/Volume-Scroll/README.md

 - yarn build

 ### Output
-The final extension files will be generated in the `dist/` folder.
+The final extension files will be generated in the `dist-firefox/` and `dist-chrome/` folders.